Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Batch retrieve caches, parameters as follows:
+Batch get cache, parameters are as follows:

 Parameter |